chencfccf/chencfccf.github.io/index.md

 # Educations

 - **Sept.
 2019 - Now.**
-  Master Candidate, Department of Electronic Engineering and Information Science, School of Information Science and Technology, University of Science and Technology of China.
+  Ph.D Candidate, Department of Electronic Engineering and Information Science, School of Information Science and Technology, University of Science and Technology of China.
 - **Sept.
 2015 - Jul.
 2019**
   Bachelor of Telecommunication Engineering, Beijing University of Posts and Telecommunications.